camunda/camunda-docs/docs/guides/message-correlation.md

 A couple of common gotchas:

 - The `correlationKey` in the BPMN message definition is the name of the workflow variable to match against.
 The `correlationKey` in the message is the concrete value to match against that variable in the workflow instance.
-Arguably, it might be more appropriately named `correlationValue` to make this distinction clearer.
-There is [a GitHub issue](https://github.com/zeebe-io/zeebe/issues/2718) around that - feel free to add your feedback.

  - An important thing to know is that the message subscription _is not updated after it is opened_.
 That is not an issue in the case of a message catch event, however for boundary message events (both interrupting and non-interrupting) the subscription is opened _as soon as the token enters the bounding subprocess_.
 If any service task modifies the `orderId` value inside the subprocess, the subscription will not be updated.